Magnetic Particle Inspection

 Wet fluorescent magnetic particle inspection is performed most often at LTI because it is more reliable, more sensitive to very fine defects and more convenient than the visible dry method.

 - The wet suspension reduces the chance of adherence to surface contamination and allows for the use of smaller particles for better flow to small leakage fields

-- Test samples are viewed in a dark environment under UV lighting where the fluorescent colors provide better visibility of indications
+- Test samples are viewed in a dark environment under a black light where the fluorescent colors provide better visibility of indications

 - The particles are contained in a liquid carrier for easier and more uniform spray application